o0101/jspaint.exe/README.md

   ```
   And Voilà:
   ![fucking yes 2 it works JS Paint exe on Windows](https://github.com/c9fe/jspaint.exe/raw/master/.readme-assets/jspaint-windows.JPG)
 9. Then I make this GitHub repo and decided to share with the world.
+This part, the writing of the README, took the longest, really.

 ## So what?